External back door sizes: size guide

 It’s better to remove too little, and then have to cut a little more off, than to ruin the door by removing too much on your first try.

-If you are buying a back door with some glass windows in it, make sure that the windows are double glazed (or triple glazed) for extra security.
+If you are buying a back door with glazing, make sure that the windows are double glazed (or triple glazed) for extra security and increased thermal efficiency.

 Some doors have small, narrow windows at the top, and even they should be toughened glass, to reduce the risk of the window being broken and a would-be intruder trying to operate any latch or handle from the inside.